mrahman53/FC-Control-PID/README.md

 3. **Parameter Ratios**: derivation of the ratio of velocity proportional gain to position proportional gain for a critically damped double integrator system.
 The ratio of `kpV / kpP` should be 4.

+### Scenario 1 ###
+The drone mass is adjusted in (QuadControlParams.txt) until it prevent falling. scenario-1.swf

+PASS: ABS(Quad.PosFollowErr) was less than 0.500000 for at least 0.800000 seconds

 ### Body rate and roll/pitch control (scenario 2) ###

 First, I implement the body rate and roll / pitch control.
 For the simulation, used `Scenario 2`.
 In this scenario, quad was above the origin.
 It is created with a small initial rotation speed about its roll axis.
 The controller needed to stabilize the rotational motion and bring the vehicle back to level attitude.